L1 and L2 Regularization Methods, Explained

 Cost function

-Here, if lambda is zero then you can imagine we get back OLS.
+Again, if lambda is zero then you can imagine we get back OLS.
 However, if lambda is very large then it will add too much weight and lead to underfitting.
 Having said that, how we choose lambda is important.
 This technique works very well to avoid overfitting issues.

-The key difference between these techniques is that lasso shrinks the less important feature’s coefficient to zero thus, removing some features altogether.
+The key difference between L1 and L2 regularization techniques is that lasso regression shrinks the less important feature’s coefficient to zero, removing some features altogether.
 In other words, L1 regularization works well for feature selection in case we have a huge number of features.

-Traditional methods like cross-validation and stepwise regression to perform feature selection and handle overfitting work well with a small set of features but L1 and L2 regularization methods are a great alternative when you’re dealing with a large set of features.
+Traditional methods like cross-validation and stepwise regression to perform feature selection and handle overfitting work well with a small set of features, but L1 and L2 regularization methods are a great alternative when you’re dealing with a large set of features.